 By Tim Reside

-Regardless of the triggering and aggravating mechanisms, mental illnesses are generally the consequence of physiological (bio chemical) anomalies in the brain.
-These are body breaks with no less likelihood for requiring a lifetime of treatment and appropriate monitoring and managing than cerebral palsy, quadriplegia or diabetes.
-Any one of these body breaks responded to with “faith alone” and without complementary “self-help” works would, in most instances, results in premature death.
+Regardless of the triggering and aggravating mechanisms, mental illnesses are generally the consequence of physiological (biochemical) anomalies in the brain.
+These are body breaks with no less likelihood for requiring a lifetime of treatment and appropriate monitoring and managing than cerebral palsy, quadriplegia, or diabetes.
+Any one of these body breaks responded to with “faith alone” and without complementary “self-help” works would, in most instances, result in premature death.

 Let me encourage you to keep practicing your faith.
 Let me also encourage you to add to your faith appropriate corresponding self-help works.
 If you need to begin learning how to handle the unanticipated delivery of a mental illness package in your life, or the life of a loved one, I recommend that you take advantage of “self-education” opportunities.
 I recommend our Bright Tomorrows’ “Help Link” resource.
 If you would like a pastoral care appointment with someone who has an understanding of the challenge of mental illness, email me.
 A simple contact e-mail form can be found on our Contact Us page.

 TIM RESIDE is the President of Bright Tomorrows.
 Tim has completed 108 credit hours of study in Practical Theology, inclusive of 36 hours at the doctoral level, and holds an MA in Practical Theology.
 Tim has been successfully coping with and overcoming bipolar illness since 1979.